jantman/awslimitchecker/README.rst

 usage of AWS resources and compares it to limits (hard-coded AWS defaults that you can override, API-based limits where available, or data from Trusted
 Advisor where available), notifying you when you are approaching or at your limits.

-Full project documentation is available at `http://awslimitchecker.readthedocs.org <http://awslimitchecker.readthedocs.org>`_.
+Full project documentation for the latest release is available at `http://awslimitchecker.readthedocs.io/en/latest/ <http://awslimitchecker.readthedocs.io/en/latest/>`_.

 Status
 ------